waimea-takinredharding/200_DTD-assesment/docs/design.md

 * Show a list of items on the main page and their category

+* show individual categories and all the items that belong to them

 * Add items to the list

 * Add categories to the database which new items can be listed under

 * Remove items from the list

-* Remove categories from the database

 -------------------------------------------------